The Eureka (80N,86W) meteor radar was originally installed as part

 slid by 10 min, and the resulting wind fits

-meteor animation (takes a few seconds to load).
+(takes a few seconds to load).
 The general clockwise rotation is caused by

 atmospheric tides (due to solar heating, not gravitation).